neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 6. Expand the **InputData** step.

-7. Review the JSON text in the value field.
+7. Review the JSON text in the **Value** field.
 This is the data that will be imported into your environment.
 Note: The image data is encoded as Base-64 text.

 8. Expand the **EachDepartment** for each control.